TriyaSS/Triya_Portfolio/index.md

 Smart Mirror
+This project will use a display to mimic a bathroom mirror, however will also integrate qualities of a phone screen such as displaying weather, time, calendar and medication reminders.
+These modifications transform the standard bathroom mirror into a personal assistant.
+Individuals taking regular medication, especially benefit from this mirror; with strict reminders showing everytime they enter their bathroom!
 Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions: